 Another interesting dimension is information frictions.
 At least initially, children know a lot less than parents do, and part of the challenge of parenting is to convince children of what the parents know is right.
-Information transmission from parent to child may be distorted for a number of reasons; for example, the child may mistrust the parent and believe that she is being fed wrong information for strategic reasons ("if you don't eat your vegetables, you will never grow big!"), or it may simply be difficult to convey complex, tacit, or informal knowledge.
-In the model of Lizzeri and Siniscalchi (2008), the authors focus on the polar case where the parent is unable to directly convey information, and the child learns entirely from experience.
-The parent faces a tradeoff between letting the child learn from her own mistakes or correcting the child, but at the cost of inhibiting learning.
+Information transmission from parent to child may be distorted for several reasons; for example, the child may mistrust the parent and believe that she is being fed wrong information for strategic reasons ("If you don't eat your vegetables, you will never grow big!"), or it may simply be difficult to convey complex, tacit, or informal knowledge.
+In their model, Lizzeri & Siniscalchi (2008) focus on the polar case where the parent is unable to directly convey information, and the child learns entirely from experience.
+The parent faces a trade-off between letting the child learn from her own mistakes or correcting the child at the cost of inhibiting learning.
 As in the model above, how much is at stake in these decisions matters for the optimal parenting strategy.
-In a recent paper, Seror (2019) combines the principal-agent approach followed by Lizzeri and Siniscalchi (2008) with some of the tradeoffs incorporated in the model described in Section 3.2 above.
+In a recent paper, Seror (2019) combines the principal-agent approach followed by Lizzeri & Siniscalchi (2008) with some of the trade-offs incorporated in the model described in Section 3.2.

-Other recent studies involving a choice of parenting strategies include Burton, Phipps, and Curtis (2002), who focus on how a parent responds to "bad behavior" by a child; Cobb-Clark, Salamanca, and Zhu (2019), who introduce a distinction between parents' time and attention as inputs in child rearing; Cosconati (2013), who considers the contrast between a strict and a permissive parenting style in a setting where parent and child disagree on the relative importance of the child's leisure; Zhang and Ikeda (2016), where a central role is played by a process of habit formation that only the parent is fully aware of; Hao, Hotz, and Jin (2008), who focus on strategic interplay between strict and lenient parenting in families with multiple children; and Lundberg, Romich, and Tsang (2009) and Romich, Lundberg, and Tsang (2009), who analyze the non-cooperative interaction between paternalistic parents and myopic children.
+Other recent studies involving a choice of parenting strategies include those of Burton et al. (2002), who focus on how a parent responds to bad behavior by a child; Cobb-Clark et al. (2019), who introduce a distinction between parents' time and attention as inputs in child rearing; Cosconati (2013), who considers the contrast between a strict and a permissive parenting style in a setting where parent and child disagree on the relative importance of the child's leisure; Zhang & Ikeda (2016), who let a central role be played by a process of habit formation of which only the parent is fully aware; Hao et al. (2008), who focus on strategic interplay between strict and lenient parenting in families with multiple children; and Lundberg et al. (2009) and Romich et al. (2009), who analyze the noncooperative interaction between paternalistic parents and myopic children.
 Cunha (2015) considers the role of information frictions on the part of parents, who may differ in their subjective assessment of the productivity of different parenting styles.
-The selfinterest of parents takes center stage in Becker, Murphy, and Spenkuch (2016), where parents may attempt to manipulate their children's preferences in order to receive more support in old age.
+The self-interest of parents takes center stage in the work of Becker et al. (2016), where parents may attempt to manipulate their children's preferences to receive more support in old age.
 None of these studies attempt to account for variation in parenting styles across countries and over time.
-Instead, they introduce a broad range of mechanisms and forces that are potentially relevant in the choice of a parenting style, and that could be included in more encompassing future models of parenting behavior.
+Instead, they introduce a broad range of mechanisms and forces that are potentially relevant in the choice of a parenting style and that could be included in more encompassing future models of parenting behavior.